Ananth Dodabalapur

 Ananth Dodabalapur is an Indian-American engineer, currently the Motorola Regents Chair Professor in Electrical and Computer Engineering, and previously the Ashley H. Priddy Centennial Professor, at University of Texas at Austin and a published author.
 He was formerly with Bell Labs, Murray Hill, NJ for more than 10 years.
+His career has included positions in academia, industrial research, start-up companies, and government.

 Research

 His research has been in the areas of organic and inorganic semiconductor devices.
 His recent research is on nanoscale devices for 3D integrated circuits and new device architectures for displays, neuromorphic computing, printed electronics, and light emission.
 He has made pioneering contributions to the fields of Organic LEDs, transistors, and Photonic Crystal Lasers.
 He has also worked on chemical sensors and Nano-Optics.
-He was the founding Editor-in-Chief of Flexible and Printed Electronics.
 His research work has been cited more than 36,000 times.
 His H-index, according to Google Scholar, is approximately 100.
 He holds 27 US patents and these have been cited more than 2000 times.
-He has co-founded two companies - OrganiciD and Sensorbit Systems.
+His research work has also included applied research done with the two companies he has co-founded - OrganiciD and Sensorbit Systems.

+Other Professional Positions

+He co-founded OrganicID and was Chief Scientist between 2003-2006 [6,7].
 OrganicID was acquired by Weyerhaeuser in 2006.
+He co-founded Sensorbit Systems and was President and Chief Scientist between 2010-2014.
+Sensorbit Systems was acquired by Edge3 in February 2015 [8-10].
+He was the first Editor-in-Chief of Flexible and Printed Electronics, Published by the Institute of Physics, UK, between 2015-18.
+He served as a Program Director at the National Science Foundation in Alexandria, VA, between July 2024 and July 2026.